 3. Blood purifier

 As per Ayurveda, 500 mg of Cassia leaf daily helps in the purification of blood (5).
 Cassia senna also helps in aiding the spleen and liver in the production of blood and red blood cells.
-Without it, it causes anemia for women with the heavy flow during menstruation.
+Without it, it causes anemia for women with heavy flow during menstruation.

 4. Cassia angustifolia for healthy liver